 About Netcode for GameObjects

 Netcode for GameObjects (Netcode) is a high-level networking library built for Unity for you to abstract networking logic.
-It enables you to send GameObjects and world data across a networking session to many players at once.
+It enables you to send GameObjects and world data across a networking session to multiplayer players at once.
 With Netcode, you can focus on building your game instead of low-level protocols and networking frameworks.

 To learn more about Netcode for GameObjects functionality and capabilities, explore the content below: